genshin-base/main-site/data/translated/builds/en.md

 At constellation 6, if you can consistently keep the passive active, this has the potential to equal Favonius Sword or Sacrificial Sword \[R3+\].

 **[Sapwood Blade](#weapon:sapwood-blade)**
 This weapon can be useful as a support weapon in dendro based teams.
-Outside of such teams, it is recommended to use the above options for higher damage.

 Big thanks to Quincy#6965 for helping us with [the weapons calculations](https://docs.google.com/spreadsheets/d/1wv1WXpkFkTX8SLCWLoQXlyxwnB2ZXZqQ6c9tSSVCAvQ/edit#gid=0).

 **Regarding Artifact Sets**

 **[Emblem of Severed Fate (4)](#artifact:emblem-of-severed-fate)**<br>
-If you already have an invested \[C6\] Xingqiu with Sacrificial Sword \[R3+\] then you don't need to farm for this set.
+This set falls off in terms of damage if Xingqiu has less than 130% energy recharge.

 **[Noblesse Oblige (4)](#artifact:noblesse-oblige)**<br>
 Offers party-wide ATK boost, you can use this set on Xingqiu if nobody else on the party is able to use it better.